Sahara Desert

 Qasr El Labeka

 The Qasr El Labkha is another name for Qasr El Labeka.
-It is one of the numerous historic monuments in the Kharga Oasis, and it is an old Roman fortification dating from the 5th century AD.
+It is one of the numerous historical monuments in the Kharga Oasis, and it is an old Roman fortification dating from the 5th century AD.

 Qasr Al Farafra